Best Tips to Start Exports to Hong Kong from Australia

 Exporting goods to Hong Kong is a great way to establish your brand internationally and drive revenue from sales overseas.
+This guide provides helpful information to prepare your business for a successful international expansion.

 According to the Department of Foreign Affairs and Trade, Hong Kong is the 6th largest market of Australian exports.
 Major exports to Hong Kong include gold, edible products, fruit and nuts and telecom equipment.